apollographql/apollo-server/packages/apollo-server-hapi/README.md

 npm install apollo-server-hapi graphql
 ```

-This package is only tested with `@hapi/hapi` 20.1.2 and higher; that is the minimum version of Hapi that supports Node 16.
+This package has only been tested with `@hapi/hapi` 20.1.2 and higher; that is the minimum version of Hapi that supports Node 16.
 ## Usage

 ```js